kongmunist/mywebsite/pages/blog/mechanoreceptor1.md

 I'm using pulses of a few hundred microseconds, at a frequency of 70+ Hz.
 Lower than that, and the sensation no longer felt like squeezing.
 There's also a persistent buzzing feeling from the TENS, and it is on-par with the strength of the squeezing.
 A bit distracting, but the squeeze is cool.

+I'm assuming the mechanoreceptors I'm stimulating are the Merkel discs, since squeezing is really a sustained pressure.
+You could argue I'm feeling a momentary pressure multiple times per second, but I think that's just the same thing as a sustained pressure.

 ## Applications
 Ideally we get all the mechanoreceptors stimulating separately, since this would let us produce a whole world of different textures when we touch objects in VR.
 Side note, does anyone want to make a VR game together?
 We can call it Firm Handshake Simulator 2022.